hyunwoongko/pecab/README.md

 and all keys can be easily retrieved with them.
 And these two arrays are super easy to make with memmap !
 The Double Array Trie can be saved in memmap files easily, so it was one of the best option for me.
 I wanted to implement everything in Python to facilitate package installation, but unfortunately I couldn't find the DATrie source code implemented in pure python.
-So I made it myself, and you can find the implementation [here](https://github.com/hyunwoongko/pydatrie).
+So I made pure python version of it myself, and you can find the implementation [here](https://github.com/hyunwoongko/pydatrie).

 In conclusion, it took almost 50 ~ 100 times less time than before to read these two files, and memory consumption was also significantly reduced because they did not actually reside in memory.